A Simple Guide to ERP Payment Gateways and Portals

-Paystand is on a mission to reboot commercial finance and create a more open financial system, starting with business-to-business payments.
-Integration into ERP systems is a primary part of that mission.
+Paystand aims to reboot commercial finance and create a more open financial system, starting with B2B payments.
+Integration with ERP systems is a primary part of that mission.

-Paystand offers payment gateways into ERP systems as a robust, state-of-the-art, payment-as-a-service provider.
-With years of experience, Paystand is built on SaaS and blockchain technology, making it one of the most efficient, secure, and robust platforms available today.
+Paystand offers payment gateways into ERP systems as a robust, state-of-the-art payment-as-a-service provider.
+It has years of experience and uses SaaS and blockchain technology, making it efficient and secure.
 Here are some key features of Paystand's ERP payment gateway:

 - Variety of Payment Options.
 Paystand allows customers to accept all major credit and debit cards, ACH, and direct bank payments with a single integration.
-This allows businesses to accept payments in the ways that are most convenient to customers without adding a great deal of manual work or processes to be able to accept and reconcile those options when it comes to accounts receivable processes.
-When a customer uses Paystand's "pay now" button in emails, invoices, or sales orders, that customer will be redirected to a payment portal where a preferred option can be selected.
+Businesses can receive payments easily from customers without adding extra work or processes.
+This makes it more convenient to handle accounts receivable.
+When customers click Paystand's "pay now" button in emails, invoices, or sales orders, they will be redirected to a payment portal.
+From there, they can choose their preferred payment option.

-- Lower Costs in Accepting Different Payment.
+- Lower Costs in Accepting Different Payments.
 As a value-add, Paystand has worked with processors to secure wholesale processing rates with no extra fees.
-In addition, least-cost routing tactics also help reduce payment processing costs by shifting extra fees to the end consumer if they choose to use a higher fee payment method.
+Additionally, using least-cost routing tactics can reduce payment processing costs.
+This is done by transferring extra fees to the end consumer when they select a higher-fee payment method.

 - Subscription Payment Options.
-If you offer a subscription-based business-to-business product, that feature can often wreak havoc to accounts receivable processes.
-Paystand's ERP gateway allows these organizations to collect any type of flexible subscription payments more easily.
-Things like custom, negotiated pricing, different billing intervals, and a certain number of repeat payments are easily managed.
+If you have a subscription-based business product, that feature can cause problems in the AR process.
+Paystand's ERP gateway allows these organizations to collect flexible subscription payments more efficiently.
+Managing custom pricing, different billing intervals, and repeat payments is simple and efficient.

-- Virtual Terminals.
-Companies can securely accept payments over the phone, in person, or by mail through a virtual terminal, which moves information securely to the ERP system.
-This flexibility that Paystand offers can make payment collection even simpler and more efficient.
+- Virtual Terminal.
+Companies can safely receive payments over the phone, in person, or by mail using a secure virtual terminal.
+This terminal securely transfers information to the ERP system.
+Paystand's flexibility can make payment collection even simpler and more efficient.

 - Tokenization Process.
-Paystand allows merchants to securely save customers’ preferred payment methods for future purchases by using tokenization to encrypt and securely vault payment information from virtual terminals.
-Tokenization digitally converts sensitive data to a token, which carries no value outside a specific gateway system.
-Best practices are then used to store, audit, authenticate and authorize credit card payments.
+Merchants can save customers' payment methods securely with Paystand.
+It encrypts and vaults the information using tokenization.
+This converts sensitive data into a token that only works within a specific system.
+Best practices are then used to store, audit, authenticate, and authorize credit card payments.
 This process is more secure than encryption because a token cannot be mathematically reversed into usable data.

 - PCI DSS Compliance.
-Paystand is a PCI DSS-certified payment processor, which means it creates and maintains a secure network, protects cardholder data, has a vulnerability management program, implements access controls, regularly monitors and tests networks, and has an information security policy.
+Paystand is a PCI DSS-certified payment processor.
+The system creates a safe network and protects cardholder data.
+It also has a program to manage vulnerabilities and implement access controls.
+Additionally, it regularly monitors and tests networks and has an information security policy.

 Both ERP and payment portals have been evolving over the past several decades.
-Now is the time to take advantage of these technologies more completely by integrating them into a single, comprehensive system.
-This integration of ERP payment gateways and portals promises to help businesses reduce costs, improve cash flow, and be more ready than ever to grow and succeed in the future.
+This is the perfect time to fully use these technologies by combining them into one system.
+Combining ERP payment systems and portals can help businesses save money, increase cash flow, and be ready to grow and succeed.

 Ready to get started using Paystand for your business?
 Click here to get your free demo today.